makallio85/yaml-route/README.md

 If you want to debug generated routes, you can set debug parameter to true when calling ```CakeYaml\Generator::getInstance()->run(true)```.
 After that, you are able to get executed calls by calling ```CakeYaml\Generator::getInstance()->getDump()```.

+### toDo ###

+- Add support for true inheritance by allowing subroute to contain subroute
+- Add tests
+- Refactor classes
+- Add support for extensions